GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3. Tutorial 2.
 Earthquakes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this tutorial, I will explain a bit more complex type of animation.
+Here I will explain how to make an animation with appearing objects.
-This requires to use :gmt-module:`events` and :gmt-module:`movie` modules.
+This a bit more complex and requires to use :gmt-module:`events` and :gmt-module:`movie` modules.
-In this example, I will create an animation showing the occurrences of earthquakes during the year 2018:
+In this example, I will create an animation showing the occurrences of earthquakes during the year 2018 (with one frame per day).
+Note that the earthquakes are drawn as they occur and remain visible until the end of the animation.

+.. ..  youtube:: rmPhIVzhIgY
-..  youtube:: uZtyTv6DLnM
+..  youtube:: rmPhIVzhIgYdbOjYqWzGi0
     :align: center
     :height: 400px
-    :aspect: 1:1
+    :aspect: 2:1

-.. admonition:: Technical Information
+.. .. admonition:: Technical Information
+..
 This animation was created from 365 frames (one per day).

+|
 3.1.
 Goals of the Tutorial
 ==========================

 .. - Explain the most important aspects of using the :gmt-module:`events` module.
 .. - Explain more complex aspects of using the :gmt-module:`movie` module.
 - How to use a background script for a movie.
-- What is gmt events.
+- What is gmt gmt-module:`events`.
-- How to enhance symbols with the :gmt-module:`events` module.
+- How to enhance symbols with :gmt-module:`events`.

 3.2.
 Step-by-step
 =================

-I will follow the same steps as described for tutorial 1 (except for the draft animation).
+For this tutorial I will follow these steps:

+#.
+Make last image
+#.
+Make last frame
+#.
+Make animation without enhancement
+#.
+Make animation with enhancement

 3.2.1.
 Make last image
 ^^^^^^^^^^^^^^^^^^^^^^

-In this example I will plot an static map of the earth.
-I create a cpt to plot the earthquakes.
+In this step I will plot a map of the earth with all the quakes.

      .. gmtplot::
         :height: 400 px